AdobeDocs/dynamic-media-classic.en/guidelines.md

 ## Documentation Standards

-While we welcome contributions to our documentation, any contribution to the documentation, either in the form of a pull request or an issue, should conform to our contribution and documentation standards.
+While Adobe welcomes contributions to its documentation, any contribution to the documentation, either in the form of a pull request or an issue, should conform to Adobe's contribution and documentation standards.

 Contributions that do not meet these standards may be rejected.

-### We document standard use cases.
+### Adobe documents standard use cases.

 The documentation covers standard use cases.
 Use cases beyond the scope of standard installation and usage of the product are not part of the documentation.

-### We do not generally document bugs or their workarounds.
+### Adobe does not generally document bugs or their workarounds.

 The documentation covers standard use cases.
 For this reason, bugs, effects caused by bugs, and workarounds for bugs are not documented.